SupportPi/transcription-service/README.md

 The PORT environmental Variable must also be set to an open port.

+# How to run
 run npm install before first run then npm start

 # Extra
 Express is an Awful Choice for writing something like this because it's single threaded.